Start: Cenotaph – The Esplanade

 Alfred was the eldest son of Clara and Alfred Carter.
 He was born and lived in Jersey.
 He joined up as soon as possible as he was keen to follow in his father’s footsteps, who was a Pioneer Sergeant serving in India.

-On the morning of the accident Private Carter had been standing with other new recruits at Weymouth Rifle Range.
+On the morning of the 2nd November 1918 t Private Carter had been standing with other new recruits at Weymouth Rifle Range.
 Nearby a Lance Corporal accidentally fired a rifle which had live cartridge in it.
 The bullet hit Private Carter and he died shortly after.

 When you have finished at the cemetery return to Abbotsbury Road and turn right.